-Texas State University School of Mass Communications and Journalism welcomes you to the Advertising Sequence home page.
-The Advertising sequence believes that students deserve an education which prepares them to work in the exciting world of an advertising agency or in-house client agency.
+Texas State University School of Mass Communication and Journalism welcomes you to the Advertising program home page.
+The Advertising program believes that students deserve an education that prepares them to work in the exciting world of an advertising agency or in-house client agency.

-Our faculty is dedicated to providing our students with real world, project-based instruction.
-The courses offered in the Advertising sequence are taught by a team of instructors who not only have the academic credentials to lead our students through the degree process, they also have the professional background to set our students up for success in the “real world” of advertising.
+Our faculty is dedicated to providing our students with real-world, project-based instruction.
+The courses offered in the Advertising program are taught by a team of instructors who not only have the academic credentials to lead our students through the degree process, they also have the professional background to set our students up for success in the “real world” of advertising.

 The advertising program features experience in all facets of advertising.
 Course work includes: